TinoRabe/Blog-Netlify/site/content/post/powerapps-portals-project-ramp-up-provisioning-licensing.md

 > Transition Period for Dynamics 365 Portals

 As of today, there is a transition period, so both Portals types (PowerApps Portals & Dynamics 365 Portals) live side by side.
 Hence, it is still possible to provision a Dynamics 365 Portal today (i.e. after 1st October 2019), that will not need any capacity add-on for authenticated/unauthenticated users).
 Simply by leveraging a Dynamics 365 model-driven app in your PowerApps environment.
-When this transition period will end is not transparent to me.
-How the existing Dynamics 365 Portal licenses will be transitioned to PowerApps Portals capacity model after that period is also not transparent to me.
-But I sure will give an update in this post, once I gain clarity.
+When this transition period will end, is not transparent to me.
+How the existing Dynamics 365 Portal licenses will be transitioned to PowerApps Portals capacity model after that period, is also not transparent to me.
+But I will give an update in this post, once I gained clarity.

 Remarks:
-Big thank and kudos to the following MVPs, who answered my questions towards the co-existence between mentioned Portals license schemes:
+**Big thanks and kudos** to the following MVPs, who answered my questions upfront towards the co-existence between mentioned Portals license schemes:

 * Mark Smith ([Twitter](https://twitter.com/nz365guy))
 * Nick Doelman ([Twitter](https://twitter.com/readyxrm))